 If you or your employees are working on surfaces or in environments that include water, moisture, oil, chemicals or hot/cold temperatures then making sure everyone is wearing the best slip-resistant safety shoes or work boots for the job is important to help reduce their risk of injury.
-With such a wide range of safety footwear it may seem there’s a lot to know, but it really comes down to 3 factors and they are all related to the sole (or outsole).
+Whether they are steel toe shoes, composite toe or aluminum toe CSA shoes, thinking about safety featues should also incorporate the sole and grip they provide.
+With such a wide range of safety footwear available, it may seem there’s a lot to know, but it really comes down to 3 factors related to the sole (or outsole).
 And much like car tire design, they involve pattern, material and terrain.

 In general the more surface area and the busier the pattern, the better the traction.
 Take a look at these examples.